theonlytruebigmac/NCRelay/README.md

 **Securely relay notifications to your favorite platforms.**

-NCRelay is a powerful notification relay service that receives XML data via custom API endpoints and forwards it to various messaging platforms like Slack, Discord, Microsoft Teams, and generic webhooks.
-Built with Next.js 15 and SQLite, it provides a secure, self-hosted solution for managing notification workflows.
+NCRelay is a powerful, enterprise-ready notification relay service that receives webhook data via custom API endpoints and forwards it to various messaging platforms like Slack, Discord, Microsoft Teams, and generic webhooks.
+Built with Next.js 15 and SQLite, it provides a secure, self-hosted solution for managing complex notification workflows with advanced transformation capabilities.

 <div align="center">
   <img src="docs/img/dashboard.png" alt="NCRelay Dashboard" width="800" />